Student Rights and Responsibilities

 The Family Educational Rights and Privacy Act prohibits disclosure of academic information to third parties without prior written consent of the student.
 (Exception: the disclosure of academic information to other agencies or institutions that have requested the records and in which the student seeks or intends to enroll or is already enrolled so long as the disclosure is for purposes related to the student’s enrollment or transfer.)

-Degree-seeking or Running Start students will be placed on academic probation anytime their cumulative grade point average (GPA) falls below 2.0.
+Effective fall 2018, all students will be placed on academic probation anytime his/her cumulative grade point average (GPA) falls below 2.0.

-Students on probation will be required to meet with a Student Support Center advisor before starting the next semester to discuss academic goals and barriers and ways to achieve the goals.
-A review of the academic assistance available at FVCC and the development of a plan to assist individuals in achieving their academic goals will also take place.
+A student on academic probation will be required to meet with a Student Support Center advisor to discuss academic goals and barriers and ways to achieve the goals.
+A review of the academic assistance available at FVCC and the completion of an Academic Plan to assist the individual in achieving his/her academic goals is required before the student may register for any future semesters.

-A non-degree-seeking student who has a cumulative GPA below a 2.0 will be limited to fewer than six credits per semester, without developing a remediation plan with a Student Support Center advisor, until the student’s cumulative GPA improves to a 2.0 or better.
+A non-degree-seeking student who has a cumulative GPA below a 2.0 will be limited to five credits or fewer per semester until the student’s cumulative GPA improves to a 2.0 or better.

 Code of Student Conduct and Student Complaints